Troubleshooting¶

 sampleRate < 1

-- Confirm the proper call of
+- Confirm correct invocation of

 FTSdk.shutDown